Skip to content

 Node Type Purpose

-Execute Workflow Trigger Receives input from calling workflows
+Execute Workflow Trigger Receives input from calling workflow

-OpenRouter Chat Model Provides the AI language model for information extraction
+OpenRouter Chat Model Provides AI language model for information extraction

-Set (Edit Fields) Formats the output to return only the business summary
+Set (Edit Fields) Formats output to return business summary

-No Operation Handles the case where no valid phone number is found
+No Operation Handles cases where no phone number is found

 External Services & Credentials Required